Day - 1

 Day - 13

-Location: Chichen Itza / Playa del Carmen - Depart Merida at 6:30 am and arrive at Chichen Itza when the doors open at 8 am.
+Location: Chichen Itza – Playa del Carmen - Depart Merida at 6.30 am and arrive at Chichen Itza when the doors open at 8 am.
 Named as one of the new Seven Wonders of the World, Chichen Itza is considered the most important archaeological vestige of the Maya-Toltec civilization in Yucatan by UNESCO.
 You’ll take a two-hour guided tour of what is perhaps the most famous Maya site in Mexico, dominated by the Temple of Kukulkan, or El Castillo, a Mesoamerican step-pyramid.
-You’ll also visit Ik Kil, one of the most beautiful cenotes (Fresh water natural rock pool) in Mexico.
+You’ll also visit Ik Kil, one of the most beautiful cenotes (freshwater natural rock pools) in Mexico.
 After an option to swim (remember to pack your swim gear in your day pack again), enjoy a buffet lunch.
-Continue approximately three hours to the Caribbean coast and Playa del Carmen.
+Continue approximately 3 hours to the Caribbean coast and Playa del Carmen.
 Blessed with azure waters, powdery beaches and an almost European feel, Playa del Carmen is a popular resort town famed for its coral reefs and excellent diving.

 Day - 14

 Location: Playa del Carmen - Take today to enjoy Playa del Carmen as you see fit.
 Kick back with a book, stroll along the white sands or snorkel in crystal-clear waters.
 For adventures further afield, take a ferry across the turquoise seas to Cozumel, explore another cenote or take a guided tour of the nearby Tulum ruins.
 In the evening, settle in beachside and watch the world go by with a margarita in your hand.